 At Mission Hill Middle School, when students return from suspension we hold "re-entry" meetings.
 The purpose of these meetings are to set in place positive behavior plans with specific action steps for students to follow to maintain positive behavior.
-These meetings include students, parent(s), counseling, and administration.
+These meetings should include students, parent(s), administration and counseling whenever possible.
+These students are also closely monitored and supported beyond the date of reentry to ensure ongoing growth and success.